 Connecting the Motors to the ESCs

-Three wires coming out of the ESC and that’s the signal line,+5V, and ground, Connect all the 3 wires of ESC’s to the 3 wires of motors (directly, means middle to middle, right to right, left to left).
+Three wires come out of the ESC and that’s the signal line,+5V, and ground, Connect all the 3 wires of ESC’s to the 3 wires of motors (directly, which means middle to middle, right to right, left to left).
 Use The Zip ties To Hold The ESC in The Arms.